Cognitive Behavioral Therapy

 Cognitive Behavioral Therapy in Drug & Alcohol Addiction Treatment

-According to scientific research, CBT is an evidence-based treatment that is effective for people recovering from alcohol and drug use disorders.
+According to scientific research, CBT is an evidence-based therapy technique that is effective for people recovering from alcohol and drug use disorders.
 More specifically, individual CBT therapy is most effective for contingency management in recovery.
 For example, in rehabilitation programs that utilized CBT in the treatment of cocaine use disorders, 60% of patients passed their drug screenings a year later.

 Similarly, studies support the effectiveness of substance abuse treatments utilizing motivational interviewing (MI) during individual therapy.
 The MI model is a CBT-based approach to therapy in treatment settings that place extra attention on the language of change and how to effectively use healthy communication to motivate positive change.
+Other evidence-based treatments include dialectical behavior therapy, rational emotive behavioral therapy, exposure therapy, and acceptance and commitment therapy.

 When used in group therapy settings, CBT can be effective as a tool to uncover and address the barriers that stand in the way of successful treatment outcomes.
 For instance, relapse prevention is an integral part of recovery from addiction.